Prince Josias of Saxe-Coburg-Saalfeld: Defeats at Wattignies and Fleurus

 The Battle of Fleurus on 26 June 1794, where the Prince of Coburg was defeated by General Jourdan.
 Painting by Jean-Baptiste Mauzaisse, 1837.

 Coburg then faced two French armies, soon to be reinforced by a third under the command of Jourdan.
 On 12 May, the French general had already succeeded in expelling Beaulieu from the town of Arlon; then, pushing back Kaunitz's corps, Jourdan's troops crossed the Sambre and laid siege to Charleroi.
 Faced with the urgency of the situation, Kaunitz requested the support of Coburg.
 The latter, after several days of forced marches, finally arrived near the city on 26 June and immediately prepared to go to battle, unaware that Charleroi had surrendered to the besiegers the day before.
 The French forces entrenched themselves on the heights of Fleurus, with Kléber at Trazegnies, Championnet at Heppignies and the Marceau and Lefebvre divisions at Lambusart.
 Supervising the operations on the left wing himself, Coburg delegated command of the center to General Quasdanovich and of the right wing to the Prince of Orange.
 The Allied attacks were however carried out without any coordination.
 Orange struck first but was held in check in front of Trazegnies; Quasdanovich then managed to briefly control Heppignies before being driven out by a combined counterattack by Jourdan's and Championnet's troops.
 Finally, Coburg engaged last with the right column with which he headed towards Lambusart.
 The Marceau division was quickly overwhelmed by superior numbers and it took the intervention of Lefebvre, then of the reserves commanded by Jourdan, to drive the Imperials out of the area.
 Held in check on the entire front, and informed in the meantime of the capitulation of Charleroi, Coburg decided to retreat.
 Both armies suffered around 5,000 casualties.

+Later life

 Coburg's defeat at Fleurus led to the loss of Brussels on 10 July and, in a few months, of all of Belgium.
 On the 16 July, shortly after the fall of Namur, he was defeated by Jourdan one last time near Leuven.
 Following this final setback, Coburg asked to be relieved of his command and blamed the defeat on his subordinates, whom he accused of having deliberately caused the campaign to fail in order to intrigue against him.
 The prince was dismissed from his duties on 9 August 1794 and was replaced on 1 September by the Count of Clerfayt.
 He then retired to his lands in Cobourg where he died on 26 February 1815, at the age of 77.